We have social workers at St Thomas' Hospital and at Kings College Hospital who can help you plan your care on leaving hospital.

 We work very closely with the other staff at the hospital, such as the nurses, doctors and therapists who are involved in your care.

-This means that all the people who are involved in your care are aware of the services that the adults' and community services team is providing and arranging for you.
+This means that all the people who are involved in your care are aware of the services that the adult social care teams provide and arrange for you.

 4. Cost of services

 Some of our services are free; some of our services have a set charge; and some of our services have a sliding scale of charges, depending on your income.

 There is never a charge for a care and support needs assessment.

 We will always give you information about any charges so that you know how much the services will cost before you receive them.